Sharp decay characterization for partially dissipative hyperbolic systems of balance laws: Decay character theory of linear systems

 associated with the initial data

 which describes the coupling of conservative and dissipative parts.
+The additional regularity of the dissipative component $V_2$ compensates the spatial derivative in the definition of $\Psi$, which leads to weaker low-frequency assumptions on $V_{2,0}$.

 Using \eqref{effective1}, we can capture the precise dependence on the initial data for the leading heat diffusion part and then establish sharp time asymptotics.
 Precisely, let us consider the linear parabolic problem

 where the operator $\mathcal{A}$ is defined by